eclipse-glsp/glsp-playwright/README.md

 This command will also install Playwright, the necessary browsers and the GLSP-Server.

-Once the installation is finished, run the task `[Playwright] Test standalone` or the command `yarn test:standalone` in the root folder.
-Alternatively, the command `yarn test:standalone` in the `examples/workflow-test` folder can be also run.
+Once the installation is finished, follow the instructions to test the example in the [example folder](./examples/workflow-test/README.md).

-More information about testing Theia can be found in the [example folder](./examples/workflow-test/README.md).

 ### Tasks